test-prof/test-prof/docs/profilers/memory_prof.md

 fails (./spec/shared_examples/controllers/invalid_examples.rb:3) – +32KB (5.00%)
 ```

-The examples block shows the amount of memory used by each example, and the groups block displays the memory allocated by other code defined in the groups.
-For example, RSpec groups may include heavy `before(:all)` (or `before_all`) setup blocks, so it is helpful to see which groups use the most amount of memory outside of their examples.
+The output shows the amount of memory used by each example and top-level example group (typically, a test file).

 ## Instructions